ljaaskela/velk-platform/velk-render/docs/render-backend-architecture.md

 A pointer-based GPU rendering abstraction that maps directly to how modern GPUs work, rather than abstracting over graphics API concepts.

 Inspired by [No Graphics API](https://www.sebastianaaltonen.com/blog/no-graphics-api) essay, which argues that modern GPU hardware (coherent caches, buffer device addresses, bindless descriptors) has converged enough that the traditional graphics API abstraction layer can be replaced by something much simpler.
-Velk has no legacy codepath to maintain, so we built the backend around this idea from scratch.
+Velk has no legacy codepath to maintain, so the backend could be built around this idea from the start.

 ## The Core Idea